Is Hypnosis Right for Me?

 Like any alternative health therapy, it is important to gain a more thorough understanding of the purpose, process, and fundamental tactics of hypnosis.
 At Rochester Hypnosis, we do everything we can to make our guests feel comfortable, confident and in control, throughout each phase of the hypnotism process.
 This is accomplished by...

-- Providing a safe and comfortable setting, where you are free to speak openly with the understanding that confidence is guaranteed.
+- Providing HIPPA-Compliant video sessions, where you are free to speak openly with the understanding that confidence is guaranteed.